grommunio/grommunio-documentation/kb/disclaimer.rst

 Disclaimer
 ==========

-You might be required (by law) to add a disclaimer on your Server which also needs to be easily accessible.
-As the nginx config by default rewrites the URL to host/web we will do that in grommunio-web.
+You might be required (by law) to add a readily visible disclaimers or imprint notices on webpages emitted by your web server.

-You just have to create a file called `/etc/grommunio-web/disclaimer.html` which will be read and displayed on the bottom of the login site.
+The grommunio-web login page can be extended to show some custom text in the page bottom by populating the ``/etc/grommunio-web/disclaimer.html`` file with the desired contents.

 .. note::
-   This currently doesn't work with grommuni-keycloak as it redirects the login page.
+   This currently does not work with grommunio-keycloak, as keycloak has its own login page.